 NIST is not a regulatory agency and does not issue codes or standards.
 However, NIST will publish the findings and recommendations as part of a draft technical report that will be released for public comment.
 After the comment period has ended, any appropriate changes will be made, and a final report will be issued.
 NIST will then work with the appropriate partner organizations on implementing its recommendations to improve codes, standards and practices.
 These partner organizations may include codes and standards developers, other Federal agencies, non-profit organizations, and state and local governments—including building and emergency officials.

 NIST began coordinating with other federal agencies even before Hurricane Maria made landfall in Puerto Rico.
 To maximize its effectiveness, NIST partners with other agencies to share information and resources, where appropriate and permissible, when planning and conducting a disaster study.
 For example, a NIST staff member served as a member of the Federal Emergency Management Agency (FEMA) Hurricane Maria Mitigation Assessment Team (MAT) that evaluated building performance in the Commonwealth.
-One of the projects in the Hurricane Maria Program is co-led by an employee of the Department of Defense.
-Additionally, NIST is currently in contact with the National Oceanic and Atmospheric Administration (NOAA), the U.S. Geological Survey (USGS), and the National Aeronautics and Space Administration (NASA), and NIST remains open to working with any federal agency that can contribute data, expertise, or other support to the program.
+Details about cooperating organizations’ work with NIST on the Hurricane Maria program are available on the website.
+NIST remains open to working with any federal agency that can contribute data, expertise, or other support to the program.

 Upon reviewing the data from the reconnaissance missions to Texas, Florida and Puerto Rico, NIST determined that the Hurricane Maria event provided several impact characteristics not seen after the other two storms.
 These included: sustained wind speeds of greater than 225 kilometers per hour (140 miles per hour) across a broad geographic region; damage from multiple hazards in the same event, such as wind, flooding and landslides; severe losses of critical services with damage to hospitals, schools and businesses; and a prolonged recovery period.